armory/spinnaker-operator/README.md

 ### Example 1: Installing version 1.15.1

+**Important**: In `deploy/spinnaker/examples/basic/spin-config.yaml`, change the `config.persistentStorage` section to point to an s3 bucket you own or use a different persistent storage.

 ```bash
 $ kubectl -n <namespace> apply -f deploy/spinnaker/examples/basic
 ```

 This configuration does not contain any connected accounts, just a persistent storage.

 ### Example 2: Using Kustomize (TODO)

 Set your own values in `deploy/spinnaker/kustomize/kustomization.yaml`, then:

 ```bash
 $ kustomize build deploy/spinnaker/kustomize | kubectl -n <namespace> apply -f -